jazzband/django-polymorphic/docs/contributing.rst

 Example project
 ----------------

-The repository (or tar file) contains a complete Django project that may be used for tests or experiments, without any installation needed.
+The repository contains a complete Django project that may be used for tests or experiments, without any installation needed.

 The management command ``pcmd.py`` in the app ``pexp`` can be used for quick tests or experiments - modify this file (pexp/management/commands/pcmd.py) to your liking.